qooxdoo/qooxdoo/docs/core/data_binding/controller.md

 a model object with one or more views.
 The data in the model can be anything a property can hold, i.e. a primitive data type like String or Number, or a reference type like a map.
-With that you can for instance bind views like textfields, sliders and other widgets visualizing primitive JavaScript types.
+With that you can for instance bind views like text fields, sliders and other widgets visualizing primitive JavaScript types.
 But you can not only use views as targets.
 A target can be anything that has a property with the proper type.
 Take a look at the following code example to see the object controller in action: